top of page

 The emergence of COVID-19 pandemic caused as a result of severe acute respiratory syndrome-coronavirus marked a global health crisis with over 770 million cases of infection and 6 million deaths by September 6, 2023.
 Around 6.2% of the recovered individuals, however, face lingering symptoms such as fatigue or respiratory problems.
 Although interstitial pneumonitis and severe acute respiratory distress syndrome are the main effects of COVID-19 on the lungs, the virus also affects other organs, especially the cardiovascular system.
 Despite this, previous studies assessing cardiovascular outcomes in post-acute COVID-19 patients were limited by insufficiently adjusting for preexisting cardiovascular conditions among hospitalized individuals.

 To overcome this limitation, a team of scientists led by Dr Won-Young Kim, along with Professor Sun–Young Jung from Chung-Ang University, Korea, conducted a nationwide population-based cohort study.
 They aimed to explore the risk of cardiovascular outcomes among individuals who survived acute COVID-19 hospitalization without preexisting cardiovascular conditions.
-The results of their study were published online on 20 October 2023, in BMC Medicine.
+The results of their study were published online on 20 October 2023, in BMC Medicine

 The researchers used hospitalized patients with non-COVID-19 pneumonia as a historical comparison control group.
 Explaining the rationale for this study design further, Dr Kim says, "Previous studies that assessed the risk of cardiovascular outcomes after COVID-19 selected general hospital admission as controls, neglecting the potential cardiovascular risks following non-COVID-19 pneumonia hospitalization.
 In addition, the demographic composition of previous studies (based on mostly White and older male populations) may limit the generalizability of the results."